MinekPo1/PySCPP/README.md

 # PySCPP

-This is a python implementation of both the SCPP compiler and the SCPP vm.
-See [here for SCPP spec](https://www.github.com/Its-Jakey/SCPP).
+This is a python implementation of both the SCPP compiler and the SLVM.
+See [here for SCPP and SLVM spec](https://www.github.com/Its-Jakey/SCPP).

+Note: This is a work in progress.

+Progress:

+- 🟠 Compiler
+  - 🟢 Parser & Lexer
+  - 🟠 Code optimization
+  - ⚫ Assembly
+- ⚫ VM

 ## Non spec behavior